paleksandrs/ScratchCardImageView/README.md

 A simple `UIImageView` subclass that allows your `UIImageView` become a scratchcard.
 Touch events will be tracked only inside the `UIImageView` bounds.
 In the storyboard or xib set custom class of your `UIImageView` that represents your scratchcard image to `ScratchCardImageView`

+For both classes you can set delegate to retrieve erase progress from 0 (not erased) to 1 (fully erased).

 ## License

 `ScratchCardImageView` and `ScratchCardTouchContainer` is released under an [MIT License][mitLink].
 See `LICENSE` for details.